SlicerMorph/S_2020/Day_1/Models/Models.md

 So what's going on with this mastodon tooth, it is only few mms long, yet [mastodons' are huge](https://media.wired.com/photos/59328be3f682204f736969cb/master/w_660,c_limit/american-mastodon.jpg).

 Congratulations you made your first acquantaince of many issues 3D model formats has.
 In this case, I suspect whatever software this model is generated from, it has been using a default unit different than Slicer's (which is mm).
 For example, cm to mm would cause 10X reduction in size, but unfortunately without external reference we can't be sure.
-[THere are many other issues](https://discourse.slicer.org/t/beware-of-the-stl-file-format/7642/3?u=muratmaga).
+[There are many other concerns using common 3D model formats, which tend to be lossy in terms information content such as no explicit unit definition, or coordinate system assumptions.](https://discourse.slicer.org/t/beware-of-the-stl-file-format/7642/3?u=muratmaga).
 For teaching purposes data like this is fine, however if your goal is doing morphometrics you should be very careful about including processed data like this for your research.